Media literacy

+Media literacy education is the process used to advance media literacy competencies, and it is intended to promote awareness of media influence and create an active stance towards both consuming and creating media.
+Media literacy education is taught and studied in many countries around the world.
+Finland has been cited as one of the leading countries that invests significantly in media literacy.

 Media literacy education

-Education for media literacy often uses an inquiry-based pedagogic model that encourages people to ask questions about what they watch, hear, and read.
-Media literacy moves beyond the traditional no print text and moves to examining more contemporary sources.
-Some examples of media literacy include, but are not limited to television, video games, photographs, and audio messages.
+Education for media literacy often encourages people to ask questions about what they watch, hear, and read.
+Some examples of media examined include, but are not limited to television, video games, photographs, and audio messages.

 Media literacy education provides tools to help people develop receptive media capability to critically analyze messages, offers opportunities for learners to broaden their experience of media, and helps them develop generative media capability to increase creative skills in making their own media messages.
 Critical analyses can include identifying author, purpose and point of view, examining construction techniques and genres, examining patterns of media representation, and detecting propaganda, censorship, and bias in news and public affairs programming (and the reasons for these).
 Media literacy education may explore how structural features—such as media ownership, or its funding model—affect the information presented.

-As defined by The Core Principles of Media Literacy Education, "the purpose of media literacy education is to help individuals of all ages develop the habits of inquiry and skills of expression that they need to be critical thinkers, effective communicators and active citizens in today’s world."
+Media Literacy is interdisciplinary by nature.
+Media literacy represents a necessary, inevitable, and realistic response to the complex, ever-changing electronic environment and communication cornucopia surrounding us.

+Goals might include developing the habits and skills to access, analyze, evaluate, create, and act using all forms of communication.
 Education about media literacy can begin in early childhood by developing a pedagogy around more critical thinking and deeper analysis and questioning of concepts and texts.
 As students age and enter adulthood, the use of learning media literacy will be impactful in identifying ethical and technical standards in media as well as understanding how media ties to their cognitive, social, and emotional needs.

 In North America and Europe, media literacy includes both empowerment and protectionist perspectives.
 Media literate people can skillfully create and produce media messages, both to show understanding of the specific qualities of each medium, as well as to create media and participate as active citizens.
 Media literacy can be seen as contributing to an expanded conceptualization of literacy, treating mass media, popular culture and digital media as new types of 'texts' that require analysis and evaluation.
 By transforming the process of media consumption into an active and critical process, people gain greater awareness of the potential for misrepresentation and manipulation, and understand the role of mass media and participatory media in constructing views of reality.